-Dates: Various dates from June-October (Usually, wednesdays, thursdays, fridays and saturdays)
+Dates: Various dates from May-October (Usually, wednesdays, thursdays, fridays and saturdays)

 See the City of Calgary website for specific dates and locations

-This year the City of Calgary is piloting a free mobile adventure playground.
+This year the City of Calgary’s free mobile adventure playgrounds are back again this year.
 This is very different from what we typically think of as a playground.
 One of the things traditional playgrounds lack is the ability to engage in loose parts play.
 Loose parts play is the central concept of these adventure playgrounds.

 We got to the adventure playground in the morning just as it was setting up for the day.
 There are a few staff members that are there to help guide the kids, keep them safe and lend out tools like hammers, mallets and safety goggles.
 They have a pile of different things for the kids to play with which included things like cardboard boxes, tires, stumps, fabric, twine and more.
 It’s basically a random pile of safe and clean odds and ends that kids and build and create with.